Peter Beattie: Premier (1998-2007)

 At the 1998 state election, Labor won 44 seats out of 89, and was only denied a majority when One Nation won six seats that otherwise would have gone to Labor if not for leakage of Coalition preferences.
 The balance of power rested with two independents, Peter Wellington and Liz Cunningham, and the 11 One Nation MPs.
 Labor needed the support of only one crossbencher to make Beattie premier, while the Coalition needed them all for Borbidge to stay in office.
 After negotiations with Beattie, Wellington announced his support for Labor, allowing Beattie to form a minority government.
 Beattie said the ALP would govern as if it had a majority of ten.

 A few months later, Charles Rappolt, the One Nation member for Mulgrave, abruptly resigned.
 Labor's Warren Pitt, who had held the seat from 1989 to 1995, won the ensuing by-election, giving Beattie a majority in his own right.
 Pitt would have retaken his old seat a few months earlier, if not for Coalition preferences leaking to Rappolt.

 Shortly before the 2001 election, he faced a crisis when a CJC inquiry - the Shepherdson inquiry - revealed that a number of MPs and party activists, including Deputy Premier Jim Elder, had been engaged in breaches of the Electoral Act by falsely enrolling people to boost their faction's strength in internal party ballots.
-As well as a former State Secretary and newly elected MP Mike Kaiser, and a senior adviser to Wayne Goss had been falsely enrolled some years earlier as part of a factional battle.
-Beattie acted swiftly, forcing a number of MPs to quit politics and to leave the ALP.
+Former ALP state secretary and newly elected MP Mike Kaiser, as well as a senior adviser to Wayne Goss had been falsely enrolled some years earlier as part of a factional battle.
+Beattie acted swiftly, forcing Elder and several other MPs to quit politics and to leave the ALP.
 In the ensuing campaign, Beattie claimed a Labor win would ensure stable government.
 He argued the only alternative was a Coalition government propped up by One Nation and former One Nation MPs—an argument that gained particular resonance when Borbidge's own party room reneged on Borbidge's promise not to preference One Nation.
 Beattie was rewarded with a smashing victory, winning 66 seats out of 89—the biggest majority Labor has ever won in an election.
 It also took all but one seat in Brisbane.
 The Liberal Party ended up with only three seats in parliament.

 Beattie's key agenda was to transform Queensland into Australia's "Smart State" by restructuring the economy and reforming the education system, skilling the workforce and encouraging innovation, research and development and high tech biotechnology, information technology and aviation industries to locate in Queensland including Virgin airlines.
 In 2003, the Premier was awarded an honorary doctorate of science from the University of Queensland "in recognition of his leadership and commitment to higher education through Smart State initiatives and his support for research in the fields of biotechnology and nanotechnology".